Politics and Philosophy BA

 20 credits

-You will examine elections in the UK and around the world, drawing on the latest evidence and research to both understand academic debates on electoral politics and to develop your ideas and analyses of elections. - War, Peace and Justice
+Examining elections in the UK and around the world, you will draw on the latest evidence and research to understand academic debates on electoral politics and to develop your ideas and analyses of elections. - War, Peace and Justice

 -